eriktuck/ei-dev/docs/git-create-project.md

 Run `ls` to confirm that the repository was created.
 Type the command `cd <repository-name>` to move into the repository folder (replace `<repository name>` with the correct name).

 If you need to copy files/folders into the repository, use the command `cp -R <~/path/> .`.
-Replace `<~/path/` with the correct path of the source folder/file.
-Th `-R` flag signifies recursive and copies everything from within the folders as well. the `.` simply means the current directory, so your copying everything from the path provided to the current directory.
+Replace `<~/path/>` with the correct path of the source folder/file.
+The `-R` flag signifies recursive and copies everything from within the folders as well.
+The `.` simply means the current directory, so your copying everything from the path provided to the current directory.

 ### 3. Populate the .gitignore file